unclewalter/unclewalter.github.io/_works/2016-03-25-lullabies.md

   - electronic
   - acousmatic
   - electroacoustic
+  - instrumental
 ---

 **Duration:** 2h49'53"

 Lullabies is a series fixed media works that I am releasing as an album.
 The project started from a generative ambient piece which I put together to help myself get to sleep one night.
 This series of works explores my insomnia through different lenses.
 Initially the music served as a treatment, but then it grew into a reflection on the experience and the kinds of things that would keep me awake.

-To be released April 2016
+To be released April 2016.

 ### Program notes